Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Take advantage of bonus point offers

-- Pay off credit card debt faster with a 0% balance transfer rate
+- Pay down credit card debt faster with a 0% balance transfer rate

 - Save money on spending with a 0% purchase rate offer

-- Take advantage of the complimentary extras available with a premium credit card
+- Take advantage of different complimentary extras available with premium credit cards

-- Pay no foreign transaction fees, when travelling or shopping online with an international retailer
+- Pay no foreign transaction fees when traveling or shopping online with an international retailer

 Credit card consolidation